-- Fixed Sources of Income: Verification documents for fixed income sources will be valid for the full calendar year in which the income is effective.
-For example, if a SS benefit letter is dated February 1, 2022, that benefit letter will be valid for any certification with an effective date in 2022. - Asset Income: Income from assets with a combined value of less than \$50,000 will be excluded.
-The triennial recertification will include self-certification for households with combined assets at or below \$50,000, or third-party verification for assets over \$50,000. - Verification Hierarchy: INLIVIAN reduced the verification hierarchy from a six (6) step process to a three (3) step process and no longer requires verification of income for households that have a combined household income of less than \$4,999 (minimum renters).
+- Fixed Sources of Income: Verification documents for fixed income sources will be valid for the entire calendar year in which the income is effective.
+For example, if an SS benefit letter is dated February 1, 2022, that benefit letter will be valid for any certification with an effective date in 2022. - Asset Income: Income from assets with a combined value of less than \$50,000 will be excluded.
+The triennial recertification will include self-certification for households with combined assets at or below \$50,000 or third-party verification for assets over \$50,000. - Verification Hierarchy: INLIVIAN reduced the verification hierarchy from a six (6) step process to a three (3) step process and no longer requires verification of income for households that have a combined household income of less than \$4,999 (minimum renters).
 The new verification hierarchy is illustrated in the chart below:

-Level Verification Technique Ranking 3 Highest (Mandatory) HUD's Enterprise Income Verification (EIV) system, UIV using non-HUD systems, written third party, and written third party verification form can all be used to supplement EIV-reported income sources and when EIV has no data; Mandatory when tenant disputes EIV-reported employment and income information when total combined household income exceeds \$4,999.
-2 Oral Third-Party Verification Medium-Low (Mandatory if written third party verification is not available when total combined household income exceeds \$4,999)

-1 Tenant Declaration Low (Use as a last resort when unable to obtain any type of third-party verification when total combined household income exceeds \$4,999)
+Level Verification Technique Ranking 3 HUD and non-HUD systems, Writter Third Party Verification, and Highest (Mandatory) HUD's Enterprise Income Verification (EIV) system, UIV using non-HUD systems, written third party, and written third party verification form can all be used to supplement EIV-reported income sources and when EIV has no data; Mandatory when tenant disputes EIV-reported employment and income information when total combined household income exceeds \$4,999.
+2 Oral Third-Party Verification Medium-Low (Mandatory if written third-party verification is not available when total combined household income exceeds \$4,999) 1 Tenant Declaration Low (Use as a last resort when unable to obtain any third-party verification when total combined household income exceeds \$4,999)

-This alternate verification activity will extend to all HCV programs including: MTW vouchers, Family Unification Program vouchers, Mainstream Program vouchers, portables, Traditional and RAD PBVs, VASH vouchers and Emergency Housing Vouchers.
+This alternate verification activity will extend to all HCV programs, including MTW vouchers, Family Unification Program vouchers, Mainstream Program vouchers, portables, Traditional and RAD PBVs, VASH vouchers, and Emergency Housing Vouchers.

-INLIVIAN intends to utilize its MTW Rent Reform waiver in lieu of following HOTMA provisions:
+IN FY2024, INLIVIAN was approved to utilize its MTW Rent Reform waiver in place of the following HOTMA provisions: